Arab Contributions To Geography And Navigation

 The dhow traders were the link between the Orient and the Arab East through which the silks and spices of the East found their way to Europe.
 On this commerce, the medieval city states of Italy flourished and as a result of these trading activities, the medieval Arab navigators and geographers mapped the known world of their times and anticipated Columbus in venturing into the Atlantic as far the Azores.

-Using information gained from travellers, sailors, scholars, caravans, travellers and ancient sea traders – the Arabs had been trading with China for more than a thousand years – many books were written in Arabic about geography, navigation and travel.
-The legendary tales of Sindbad the Sailor was an highly exaggerated story of travel during that age.
+Using information gained from travelers, sailors, scholars, caravans, travelers, and ancient sea traders – the Arabs had been trading with China for more than a thousand years – many books were written in Arabic about geography, navigation, and travel.
+The legendary tale of Sindbad the Sailor was a highly exaggerated story of travel during that age.

 “The astrolabe combined something of the nature of a sundial with maps of the stars and the planets.
 A sophisticated model could answer a thousand mathematical problems – not a bad computer for the Middle Ages.
 It was the mother of all the later instruments for measuring the stars, and was first developed by Greeks in Alexandria, perfected by Arab and Persian astronomers, and introduced by them to Europe.
 For more than a thousand years the astrolabe was paramount.
 It could tell the times of sunrise and sunset, darkness and dawn, for any day of the year.
 It could give the compass bearings of stars, moon, and planets at any particular time.
 It could measure the height of a house or a mountain.
 Portable models might be only two or three inches across and, in the days before clocks, could tell time.”